22. NAVAL INTERCEPTION AND COMBAT

 22.91 INTERCEPTION BY SUBMARINES:

 22.911 Submarines based on the board intercept enemy naval activities and enemy naval units returning to base in the same manner as other naval units (22.2).
 Submarines in an SW box may not intercept.
-For restrictions on the ability to intercept enemy transports, see 25.71 and 25.94.
+For restrictions on the ability to conduct submarine warfare against enemy transports, see 25.7, 25.8 and 25.9.

 22.912 On-board submarine attacks are resolved using the Submarine Attack Table (22.94).
 Submarines operating against enemy transports in an SW box resolve their attacks using the SW Combat Table (24.62).